-- an application for admission. - a transcript from the last school or college attended (must be the equivalent of a United States high school graduate); the official transcript must be translated into English and must show each course and the grade earned. - satisfaction of the English proficiency standard by meeting one of the following conditions: - a) a 525 score on the TOEFL or a 195 on the computer based TOEFL.
-The TOEFL would be taken prior to admission. - b) one year or two consecutive semesters of English taken within the past two years with the equivalent grade of "C" or better.
+- 1. an application for admission, - a transcript from the last school or college attended (must be the equivalent of a United States high school graduate); the official transcript must be translated into English and must show each course and the grade earned, - satisfaction of the English proficiency standard by meeting one of the following conditions: - a) a 525 score on the TOEFL or a 195 on the computer based TOEFL. (the TOEFL would be taken prior to admission).

-c) having the student live with a host family.
-The host family would assume responsibility for language training.
+- b) one year or two consecutive semesters of English taken with in the past two years with the equivalent grade of "C" or better. - c) having the student live with a host family.
+The host family would assume responsibility for language training. - 4. proof of financial responsibility.